-Figure 2.4: Couplings from vertical vibration due to the Earth curvature (left) and that from rotational motion due to beam shit (right).
+Figure 2.4: Couplings from vertical vibration due to the Earth curvature (left) and that from rotational due to beam shit (right).

 Note that the coordinate system used in this thesis is defined in figure 2.5.
-The longitudinal direction is taken to be the beam axis of the interferometer.
-The names for the rotational degrees of freedom are taken from aircraft terminology.
+The longitudinal direction denotes the beam axis of the interferometer.
+The names for the rotation degrees of freedom are taken from aircract terminology.